FAQs

 If you lack access to a required tool or platform for integration:

-1. Find someone who has the necessary access and request that they either give you admin rights or share their login credentials with you.
+1. Find someone who has the necessary access and request that they give you admin rights.

 2. Alternatively, you can reach out to the CM Support team and ask for temporary access for the person who has the needed access.
 This will enable them to log in to CM and set up the integration.